-- behaved in a way that has harmed a pupil, or may have harmed a child; and/or - possibly committed a criminal offence against or related to a child; and/or - behaved towards a child or children in a way that indicated that they may pose a risk of harm if they were to work regularly or closely with children; and/or - behaved or may have behaved in a way that indicates they may not be suitable to work with children, including behaviour that may have happened outside school
+- behaved in a way that has harmed a pupil, or may have harmed a child; and/or - possibly committed a criminal offence against or related to a child; and/or - behaved towards a child or children in a way that indicated that they may pose a risk of harm if they were to work regularly or closely with children; and/or

+• behaved or may have behaved in a way that indicates they may not be suitable to work with children, including behaviour that may have happened outside school

-Allegations that do not meet the above harms test should be dealt with using the School's procedure for handling low level concerns set out below.
+In this section reference to 'allegations' also covers concerns.
+Allegations that do not meet the above harm test should be dealt with using the School's procedure for handling low level concerns set out below and in our Low-Level Concerns policy, located in the policy suite.